 Instructions

 - Pour the contents of the tomato cans into a large bowl.
 Using clean hands, squish the tomatoes in you hands until they are nicely broken up into about ¼ inch chunks.
-Set aside.
+Set aside.2 28 oz Cans, whole peeled San Marzano tomatoes

-- Into a large dutch oven over medium heat, add 2 tablespoons of olive oil, grated carrot and the chopped onion.
+- Into a large dutch oven over medium heat, add 2 tablespoons of olive oil and the chopped onion.
 Season with a pinch of salt and pepper.
-Cook until everything is soft and the onion is translucent, about 4 minutes.
+Cook until everything is soft and the onion is translucent, about 4 minutes.3 tablespoon Extra Virgin Olive Oil, 1 Large Onion, finely diced

-- Bring to a simmer, reduce heat to low and simmer for 30-40 minutes or until the sauce has thickened a bit.
+- Bring to a simmer, reduce heat to low and simmer for 30-40 minutes or until the sauce has thickened to your liking.

 - Ladle atop pasta, or cool and refrigerate for up to 5 days or freeze for up to 2 months.